kevinabrahamwilson-41/flashattention-cuda/README.md

 ## 📜 License

-This project is licensed under the MIT License - see your choice of license for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Acknowledgments

-* Tri Dao et al. for the original ground-breaking paper: [*FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness*]([https://arxiv.org](https://arxiv.org/abs/2205.14135)).
+* Tri Dao et al. for the original ground-breaking paper: [*FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness*](https://arxiv.org/abs/2205.14135).